tallysmartins/docker-cudagl/README.md

 `$ ./build`

 __Step 4: Make sure your docker image can execute__: We provide a script to execute commands in the container you just built.
 To verify that it is working, you can execute a simple command that checks the integration with the nvidia drivers.

-`$ ./run.sh nvidia-smi`
+`$ optirun ./run.sh nvidia-smi`

 Make sure it  displays your nvidia-card information.